ricebear-org/ricebear-org.github.io/discord.md

 For organization and voice channels, the only requirement is to be a useful bot.

-Once they are eligible to join, the Moderation Team will decide whether or not to add the requested bot in the future.
+Once they are eligible to join, Ring 1 members will decide whether or not to add the requested bot in the future.

 ## Special Credits